 Since their inception in 1969, ZZ Top had a strong and successful career with decent album sales and scattered radio hits through the 1970s and into the early 1980s.
 With their eighth album in 1983, Eliminator, the group finally found major commercial success, topping charts worldwide and U.S. sales of over 10 million copies.
 Formulaic to a fault, the group and their manager/producer Bill Ham embraced a hybrid sound which blended their traditional Texas blues guitars with synths and sequencers.
 This updated eighties sound, combined with the directed use of image and video (featuring the customized 1930s Ford coupe and Dean Z electric guitars) brought ZZ Top their first real taste of fame.

 The trio consists of guitarist and vocalist Billy Gibbons, bassist and vocalist Dusty Hill, and drummer Frank Beard.
 Formed in Houston in 1969, the group was signed to London Records in 1970 and released their debut album in 1971.
 Although centered around blues-rock, ZZ Top had experimented with several styles and lyrical motifs through their initial seven studio albums.
-In 1980, the band embarked on their first tour of Europe and gained some exposure to the electronic new wave/pop of the day.
+Following the success of 1979’s Degüello, the band embarked on a 1980 tour of Europe and gained some exposure to the electronic new wave/pop of the day.
 This experience heavily influenced much of the sonic qualities and song themes for Eliminator, as many of the songs were written backstage on that tour.
 The band then chose Memphis as the recording location because of the city’s musical tradition.

 Sound engineer Linden Hudson researched popular song tempos, and suggested that 120 beats per minute was the most popular tempo in rock music, so most of the recorded Eliminator album was recorded at that tempo.
 This has since become know as “the people’s tempo”.
 Although this sort of sound manipulation may not go over well with all old-school blues and rock purists or blues-rock purists, the album does not contain one filler song, as each individual track works well as a stand-alone song.
 In fact, one can claim that the whole is much less than the sum of this album’s parts